 At least 10 paintings and five watches, including one by Breitling, were taken, the police said.
 The painting by Dutch artist Mondrian is titled “Composition (A) en Rouge et Blanc” and the piece by American artist Johns is called “Green Target.”
 An untitled work by American artist Cy Twombly also was stolen.

-DoubleLine was founded by Gundlach and President Philip Barach in December 2009 and has attracted $22 billion in net deposits in the past 12 months through August, the third-highest amount after Vanguard Group Inc. and Pacific Investment Management Co., according to data compiled by Morningstar Inc. (MORN) Gundlach said last week he may add stock funds to DoubleLine’s lineup of bond offerings.
+DoubleLine was founded by Gundlach and President Philip Barach in December 2009 and has attracted $22 billion in net deposits in the past 12 months through August, the third-highest amount after Vanguard Group Inc. and Pacific Investment Management Co., according to data compiled by Morningstar Inc. (MORN:US) Gundlach said last week he may add stock funds to DoubleLine’s lineup of bond offerings.

 The burglary was reported last night by the Los Angeles Times.